2021 Dali earthquake: Earthquake

 The earthquake was the result of strike-slip faulting at a shallow depth.
 It had a maximum intensity of IX (Violent) on the Mercalli intensity scale.
 According to the United States Geological Survey (USGS), the earthquake had a moment magnitude of 6.1 while the China Earthquake Networks Center (CENC) and China Earthquake Administration (CEA) measured the earthquake at 6.4 on the surface-wave magnitude scale.
 The depth of focus is reported to be 10 km by the USGS and 8 km by the CEA.

 Several hours later, an unrelated Mw 7.3 earthquake struck Southern Qinghai province that was felt in the area.

 Casualties

 Two fatalities were reported in Yangbi County while another three suffered serious injuries.
 One of the victims, a truck driver, was killed as a result of a rockfall while another woman in a trapped vehicle had leg injuries.
 A total of 26 people in the county were injured.
 In Yongping County, the earthquake killed one person, and left another injured.
 A 28th injury was reported in Dali City.

 On May 22, a press release said the number of people injured was brought to 32, with seven in serious condition.
 Five of the seven who are seriously injured suffered trauma to the head and chest, as well as bone fractures.

 Damage

 The earthquake damaged some 12,882 homes in Yangbi County.
+Total damage of the earthquake reached ¥3.32 billion (US$516 million).